gabrii/Cursor-Azure-GPT-5/README.md

 This project originates from Cursor's lack of support for Azure models that are only served through the **Responses API**.
 It will hopefully become obsolete as Cursor continues to improve its model support.

+> [!WARNING]
+> You still need an active paid Cursor subscription to be able to use this project.

 > [!IMPORTANT]
 > **Azure** now supports the **Completions API** for the models `gpt-5`, `gpt-5-mini`, and `gpt-5-nano`.
 >